oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/setup/setup.md

 Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:

 - Obtain Database Connection details
 - Create Database Table using a SQL script
 - Create OCI Object Storage Bucket
+- Enable File Server
 - Configure File Server
 - Connect to File Server using FTP Client

 ### Prerequisites

 This lab assumes you have:

 - Completed all the previous labs.

 ## Task 1: Create a database table using a SQL script

 Follow these steps to create a DB table which will be used as part of this workshop.

 1. If you are not already logged in to SQL Worksheet, on your ADW Database Details page, click the **Database Actions** button.

     ![Click Database Actions](images/click-database-actions.png)